 It was a cool, clear Friday night in Las Vegas when Alex and I decide to bolt for the exit.
 After pounding the halls at Mecum’s 2017 vintage auction all day, our pounding feet had just enough left for a pass through the shower enroute to any one of the South Point’s fine dining stops.
 Led through the ‘No Sale’ corral while following the faint aroma of steak and eggs, I spot this pair of former superbike luminaries side-by-side.
-Each on my mental bucket list of long admired but never owned models, the idea for this story popped into my head as we began snapping again.
-Three years and more has passed, but ongoing uncertainty for lifestyle investments has put a freeze on vintage motorcycle values.
-For this digital exercise the game is easy: Pick one.
-Just one, and leave the other behind.
+Each on my mental bucket list of long admired but never owned favorites, the idea for this story rolled through my mind as we began snapping again.
+For this digital exercise the game is easy: Pick one. and leave the other.
 Easy decision?
-It will be for some, but for the rest of us?
+It will be for some but for the rest of us?
 Read on.

 (Both bikes are in exceptional cosmetic condition.
 A steal at $2500, the Kawasaki cost five-thousand dollars less than the low-mileage GS1100E)